 Breaking Bad Tour: By now, most of you have either binge-watched Breaking Bad or know someone who has.
 I think it’s safe to say most people are familiar with this phenomenal series.
-Brian and I love this show, and for me, it was epic.
+Brian and I loved this show; for me, it was epic.
 I don’t watch anything for very long, I have a brief interest/attention span, and I fall asleep watching TV in most cases.
 To date, Breaking Bad is the only series I have ever seen every episode of.

 The Breaking Bad show was primarily filmed in Albuquerque, New Mexico.
 Who would have known?
 And guess what, you can take a guided tour.
-You might be tempted to, and if tours are your thing – go for it.
+You might be tempted to; if tours are your thing, go for it.